SeanCraig/performance-management/2021-09-01-perf-mgmt-report.md

 ### 5.1.
 Top-down refresh of roles and Responsibilities

+Note: We ran a survey last year which gave us some insight into what the developers wanted roles at different grades to look like.

 What is each grade's role, from Sean down to non-senior developers.

 What is expected of them, and how this might be different in differing contexts